-b.
-Describe and provide the citation for each of the minimum required elements listed below that are included in the Lead Agency's definition of "temporary change".
+- b.
+Describe and provide the citation for each of the minimum required elements listed below that are included in the Lead Agency's definition of "temporary change". - ☑ i.
+Any time-limited absence from work for an employed parent due to such reasons as the need to care for a family member or an illness.

-Minimum Required Element Citation [x] i.
-Any time-limited absence from work for an employed Wis.
-Stat. s. parent due to such reasons as the need to care for a family 49.155(1)(cm) member or an illness.
-Describe or define your Lead Agency's policy: Temporary break means an individual's time-limited absence from an authorized activity due to illness, leave to care for an individual's family member. [x] ii.
-Any interruption in work for a seasonal worker who is not Wis.
-Stat. s. working.
-Describe or define your Lead Agency's policy: 49.155(1)(cm) Temporary break means an interruption in work for a seasonal worker who is not working between regular industry work seasons. [x] iii.
-Any student holiday or break for a parent participating in a Wis.
-Stat. s. training or educational program.
-Describe or define your Lead 49.155(1)(cm) Agency's policy: Temporary break means a student or holiday break

-Minimum Required Element Citation [x] iv.
-Any reduction in work, training, or education hours, as Wis.
-Stat. s. long as the parent is still working or attending a training or 49.155(1)(cm) educational program.
-Describe or define your Lead Agency's policy: Temporary Break means the cessation of an authorized activity as long as the individual continues to be employed or enrolled in the authorized activity and the absence does not exceed three months. [x] v.
-Any other cessation of work or attendance at a training or Wis.
-Stat. s. educational program that does not exceed 3 months or a longer 49.155(1)(cm) period of time established by the Lead Agency.
-Describe or define your Lead Agency's policy: Temporary break means any other cessation of an authorized activity as long as the individual continues to be employed or enrolled in the authorized activity and the absence does not exceed three months. [x] vi.
-A child turning 13 years old during the minimum 12-month Wis.
-Stat. s. eligibility period (except as described in 3.1.1).
-Describe or 49.155(1)(cm) define your Lead Agency's policy: An individual does not lose eligibility for a child care subsidy for a child who attains the age of 13 until the department or the county department or agency redetermines the individual's eligibility. [x] vii.
-Any changes in residency within the state, territory, or Wisconsin Shares tribal service area.
-Describe or define your Lead Agency's policy: Handbook Section 1.8 An eligibility renewal date is not reset when a case transfers to a different county.
+Temporary break means an individual's time-limited absence from an authorized activity due to illness, leave to care for an individual's family member.

+Temporary break means an interruption in work for a seasonal worker who is not working between regular industry work seasons.

+iii.
+Any student holiday or break for a parent participating in a training or educational program.

+Temporary break means a student or holiday break

+iv.
+Any reduction in work, training, or education hours, as long as the parent is still working or attending a training or educational program.

+Temporary Break means the cessation of an authorized activity as long as the individual continues to be employed or enrolled in the authorized activity and the absence does not exceed three months.

+v.
+Any other cessation of work or attendance at a training or educational program that does not exceed 3 months or a longer period of time established by the Lead Agency.

+Temporary break means any other cessation of an authorized activity as long as the individual continues to be employed or enrolled in the authorized activity and the absence does not exceed three months.

+vi.
+A child turning 13 years old during the minimum 12-month eligibility period (except as described in 3.1.1).

+An individual does not lose eligibility for a child care subsidy for a child who attains the age of 13 until the department or the county department or agency redetermines the individual's eligibility.

+vii.
+Any changes in residency within the state, territory, or tribal service area.

+An eligibility renewal date is not reset when a case transfers to a different county.

+Wisconsin Shares Handbook Section 1.8